robin-mu/EDGE/Level Editor/readme.md

 `[structure name]` in the name you wrote into the structure block (without `minecraft:`).

 If you specify no `[world folder]`, the script will look for the structure files in your current working directory.

+If you have EdgeTool in the same folder as the script, the level will be compiled automatically.